rin1024/OscSender/README.md

 ![](doc/usage_osc_sender.gif)

+### Default OSC Port

+Default my OSC port is 8004, but this port is defined in [data/config.json](data/config.json) file.
+So, you can change this port easily.

 ### Plugins

 OscSender is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.